-145 CEOs Call On Senate To Pass 'Commonsense, Bipartisan' Gun Laws
+145 CEOs Call On Senate To Pass 'Common-sense, Bipartisan' Gun Laws

 The president added, "Legislation moving forward."

-While there's been little forward progress for background checks, the Trump administration has followed through on one of the president's other initiatives to curb gun violence, as the Justice Department said last December that it was banning the type of bump stock devices last December that were used in the Las Vegas shooting.
+While there has been little forward progress for background checks, the Trump administration has followed through on one of the president's other initiatives to curb gun violence, as the Justice Department said last December that it was banning the type of bump stock devices last December that were used in the Las Vegas shooting.
 Despite legal challenges, that ban remains in effect.